Compositional optimization of quantum circuits for quantum kernels of support vector machines: Results

 { Figure \ref{fig:LvsM} demonstrates the convergence of the classification accuracy with $K$ and $M$.
 The convergence is examined using the lower value of the two class prediction accuracies over a test set for the perovskite classification problem.
 The results for $M \le 20$ are obtained with $K=20$.
 For $M\ge20$, $K=M$.
 The results indicate that convergence is achieved for $K = 20$ and $M=15$.
 Figure 2 shows that circuits with more layers benefit from a larger value of $M$.
 Unless stated otherwise, we use $K = M=20$ for benchmark calculations in this work.

 The results of Fig. 2 suggest interesting extensions of the present algorithm.
-For example, the computation complexity can be reduced by introducing the dependence of both $M$ and $K$ on the number of layers $L$, i.e. $M \rightarrow M(L)$ and $K \rightarrow K(L)$.
-To understand the relative roles of parameter vs architecture optimization, we will also compare below the performance of the fully optimized search ($K=M=20$) with the search, where the architecture of QC is optimized first and the parameters of a single best QC are optimized at the final stage of the kernel construction.
+For example, the computation complexity can be reduced by introducing the dependence of both $M$ and $K$ on the number of layers $L$, i.e. $M \rightarrow M(L)$ and $K \rightarrow K(L)$. { For example, the results of Fig. 2 suggest that convergence can be reached with $M=10$ for $L = 1$ and $L = 2$, $M = 13$ for $L = 3$, and $M = 15$ for $L > 3$, which requires a much smaller number of circuits to be optimized than in the present work. } To understand the relative roles of parameter vs architecture optimization, we will also compare below the performance of the fully optimized search ($K=M=20$) with the search, where the architecture of QC is optimized first and the parameters of a single best QC are optimized at the final stage of the kernel construction.
 Models obtained using this algorithm are hereafter referred to as $M=0(1)$.
 Finally, we note that the results of Fig. 2 indicate that the algorithm monotonically converges to an optimal circuit with significantly better performance than a randomly chosen quantum kernel.
 The monotonic convergence indicates that an optimal search algorithm can be determined by increasing $K$ and $M \leq K$. }